anindita127/ReMoS/README.md

 Set 'is_eval' flag to True to get the evaluation metrics.

 Download the pre-trained weights for the Lindy Hop motions from [here](https://vcai.mpi-inf.mpg.de/projects/remos/LindyHop_pretrained_weights.zip) and unzip them under `save/LindyHop/`.

+** Training codes and prre-trained weights for Ninjutsu will be released soon! **